theoliverlear/Crypto-Trader/README.md

 This document highlights the capabilities of CryptoTrader v0.71, a cryptocurrency trading software.
-In this explanation, I will dissect its diverse functionalities.
+In this explanation, I will discuss its diverse functionalities.

 The program continuously monitors the current values of cryptocurrencies and logs them at both change-dependent and independent intervals.
 The crucial feature of the software,